Dementia CareTraining and In-Service Requirements for ALF and RCF Caregivers

 - Information on addressing specific aspects of dementia care and ensuring the safety of residents with dementia, including, but not limited to how to: address pain, provide food and fluids; and prevent wandering and elopement

 - Facilities must ensure and document that all direct care staff have completed the required pre-service dementia care training.
-Training certificates are portable for 2 years.
-However, a new employer may choose to accept the training or require additional training
+Training certificates are portable for 2 years, meaning direct care staff can show their training certificate to a new employer and it will count for training for two years from the time they completed the training and demonstrated competence.
+However, a new employer may choose to accept the training or require new direct care staff attend their dementia training.

-- Effective January 1, 2019, each direct care staff must complete (6) six hours of annual training on dementia care by the anniversary of their hire date in 2020.
-See chart below.
+- Each direct care staff must complete (6) six hours of annual training on dementia care by the anniversary of their hire date.

 - The dementia care training may be included in the required minimum of 12 hours in-service training required for direct care staff within ALFs/RCFs.